 Rooftop garden at 950 building

-Sustainability Initiatives
+Environmental & Sustainability Initiatives

-ArtCenter has championed art and design as a positive force for change in the world for many years, but we officially embarked on a journey to bring a comprehensive design and sustainability curriculum to the College when our Sustainability Initiatives program was launched in 2008.
+ArtCenter has championed art and design as a positive force for change in the world for many years, but we officially embarked on a journey to bring a comprehensive design and sustainability curriculum to the College when our Environmental and Sustainability Initiatives program was launched in 2008.

-The mission of our Sustainability Initiatives program is to prepare creative professionals with the ability and will to contribute to sustainable development.
+The mission of our Environmental and Sustainability Initiatives program is to prepare creative professionals with the ability and will to contribute to sustainable development.
 Some students will create for social impact, some will become communicators and champions of biodiversity, some will innovate new and better ways to use resources.
 Others will provide solutions for safety, mobility, aging, housing.
 Still others will invent things we can’t even imagine-with sustainability as a priority.

 Given the impact of our graduates and their influence on life on this planet, our unique, pedagogical approach is clear: provide learning and an environment that is fully integrated with sustainability principles, in what we teach, how we teach, and the example we set.

-Director, Sustainability Initiatives
+Academic Director, Environmental Initiatives

 Heidrun Mumper-Drumm